kucukyildiz/100DaysOfSwift/day-02/README.md

-# Day 2 – Arrays, Dictionaries, Sets, and Enums
+# ⚡️Day 2 – Arrays, Dictionaries, Sets, and Enums

+In the first 15 days of the **100 Days of Swift** course, I discover the basics of Swift language on Xcode Playgrounds.
+Here are the topics I learned today:

 1. Arrays
 2. Sets